distributorship/Gemini-cli-Web-Chat-Starter/README.md

 http://localhost:3000
 ```

-You can now type your questions or instructions into the input field and click "Send" to get responses from the Gemini API.
+You can now type your questions or instructions into the input field and click "Submit" to get responses from the Gemini API.

 ### Project Structure